MicrosoftDocs/mixed-reality/mixed-reality-docs/understanding-performance-for-mixed-reality.md

 2) Determining the color of each pixel (the Pixel shader)
     - The Pixel shader is executed per pixel rendered by the geometry to the texture being rendered to.

-Typically shaders perform many transformations and lighting calculations.
+Typically, shaders perform many transformations and lighting calculations.
 Although complex lighting models, shadows, and other operations can generate fantastic results, they also come with a price.
 Reducing the number of operations computed in shaders can greatly reduce the work needed for the GPU per frame.

 ##### Shader coding recommendations

-- Use bilinear filtering whenever possible
+- Use bilinear filtering, whenever possible
 - Rearrange expressions to use MAD intrinsics in order to do a multiply and an add at the same time
 - Precalculate as much as possible on the CPU and pass as constants to the material
 - **Favor moving operations from the pixel shader to the vertex shader**
-    - Generally the number of vertices is much smaller than the number of pixels (720p is 921,600 pixels, 1080p is 2,073,600 pixels, etc.)
+    - Generally, the number of vertices is much smaller than the number of pixels (720p is 921,600 pixels, 1080p is 2,073,600 pixels, etc.)

 #### Remove GPU stages
 Post-processing effects can be very expensive and increase the fill rate of your application.
 This includes anti-aliasing techniques such as MSAA.
 On HoloLens, it is recommended to avoid these techniques entirely, as well as additional shader stages such as geometry, hull, and compute shaders.